Author: Karen Copeland

 But this post is about so much more than that.
 It is about the illusion of inclusion, not just in the education system, but in our communities as well.
 It is about the fact that parents who have children who require extra support continue to have to stand up and make noise to get even the most basic considerations.
 It is an added insult that the very systems that proudly proclaim they believe in inclusion do not have the courage to step up and defend the rights of the very individuals they say they “include”.
 Instead, they put parents in the position to have to advocate yet again for awareness, understanding and acceptance of their children in their community.
 And then, when we do so, we are told we are being “too sensitive”, or that uninformed exclusionary comments are necessary for discussion and debate, further solidifying and entrenching the idea that our kids don’t belong.

-I recently wrote the post What You Wouldn’t See in response to some comments that were being made in my community, comments that generalized all kids who have special needs as less than, as children who did not have the right to access programs and services like all others, but who required special schools.
+I recently wrote a post in response to some comments that were being made in my community, comments that generalized all kids who have special needs as less than, as children who did not have the right to access programs and services like all others, but who required special schools.
 I had a message from a good friend after I wrote the post.
 In it she shared:

 “I hate that we constantly have to defend our kids rights to an education not just to educators but to other parents.
 Your blog post about what you don’t see struck a nerve and made me mad that you felt you had to even tell people about what they don’t see.
 It shouldn’t matter!
 Your son has rights, he’s a human being and a kid.
 It all just pisses me off.”